 International Academic Exchange

-The Faculty of Agriculture and the Graduate School of Agriculture of Shinshu University are actively accepting overseas students aiming at the internationalization of research and education, and the consequent contribution to both the local and global communities.
+The Faculty of Agriculture is actively accepting overseas students aiming at the internationalization of research and education, and the consequent contribution to both the local and global communities.

 They take advantage of free Japanese classes and cultural exchanges with their instructors, students and local people through activities both on and off campus, and thus they acquire a deeper knowledge and understanding of their specialty and Japanese culture.